truenas/webui/README-egret.md

 `ng generate component pages/dashboard/linechart`

-**If you follow these examples when extending the FreeNAS WebUI you'll have good karma for the rest of the day.**
+**If you follow these examples when extending the TrueNAS WebUI you'll have good karma for the rest of the day.**

 ## Build